Conditional Expressions

 NOT Condition -

-A simple condition is negated with the use of the logical operator NOT.
-The negated simple condition gives the opposite truth value of the simple condition.
-For Example, if the truth value of the condition is true, then the truth value of same negated simple condition is false and vice versa.
+A NOT condition checks for the negated truth value of the condition.
+For Example, if the truth value of the condition is true, then the truth value of same negated condition is false and vice versa.

 IF NOT (WS-A = WS-B)